Online Application Forms

 What is a Producer Statement?

 Producer Statements (PS) are formal written statements certifying that specific building work, design or specifications comply with technical requirements, in order to comply with the provisions of the New Zealand Building Code or a Building Consent.
 The statement is signed by the author (a recognised specialist such as an engineer or architect) working within their scope of expertise and competency.
-It is the responsibility of the producer statement author to ensure that they meet the requirements of their industry code of practice and that they provide a producer statement that is both complete and accurate.
-Acceptance of a Producer Statement is discretionary.
-Producer Statements that are inadequate can be rejected by the Building Consent Authority (Council).
+It is the responsibility of the producer statement author to ensure that they meet the requirements of their industry code of practice, practice notes, and guidelines and that they provide a producer statement that is both complete and accurate.
+The producer statement must cover the building code clauses relevant to the design.

 Producer Statements & Memoranda required during, or at the end of construction

-- Please check that the document provides adequate information and that the author is on the Waikato Building Consent Group register, or another appropriate register e.g., Registers of Designers and Tradespeople.
+- Please check that the document provides adequate information and that the author is in the Waikato Building Consent Group register, or another appropriate register e.g., Registers of Designers and Tradespeople.

 - All Producer Statements or Memoranda will be checked against the Producer Statement / Memoranda Checklist (see templates).